KhronosGroup/OpenXR-Tutorials/tutorial/3-graphics.rst

 	:end-before: XR_DOCS_TAG_END_DestroySwapchains
 	:dedent: 8

 We now have swapchains and image views, ready for rendering.
-Next, we setup the render loop for OpenXR!
+Next, we set up the render loop for OpenXR!

 *************************
 3.2 Building a RenderLoop